egedursun/bimod-lab/README.md

   - [ ] Implementation of the prompt for the browsing tool.
   - [ ] Integration of the prompt to the chat.
   - [ ] Testing within the chat and evaluation of the performance.
-- [X] Implement the File System tool for the file system manipulation features.
-- [X] Implement the ML Model tool for the ML models usage features.
-- [ ] Implement Code Repository integration module.
-- [X] Implement the media storage features.

 <br><br>